Paul Löbe: World War II to death

 On 26 April 1933, after Adolf Hitler came to power in Germany, Löbe was elected to the party executive of the SPD.
 In the wake of Hitler's so-called Peace Speech of 17 May 1933 in which he professed Germany's peaceful intentions in order to obtain further concessions from the Allies of World War I, Löbe agreed to the 'Peace Resolution' that Hitler also presented.
 On 19 June 1933, with Löbe's leading participation, the SPD decided to separate from the executive committee of the SPD in exile in Prague.
 Löbe expected for there to be compromises from Hitler's government in return.
 For the same reason, no additional Jewish members were elected to the new party executive.
 The SPD was nevertheless banned on 22 June 1933.

 The National Socialists imprisoned Löbe at the end of June 1933.
 He was in the Berlin prisons at Alexanderplatz and Spandau until the beginning of July 1933, then until mid-August in the Breslau-Dürrgoy concentration camp where he was severely maltreated, then in the Alexanderplatz prison again until the end of December.
 After his release, he worked at the scholarly publishing house Walter de Gruyter.
 Löbe was later granted a pension of 600 Reichsmarks on Hitler's instructions, which was paid out until 1945.
 Although he had contacts with the Goerdeler anti-Nazi resistance circle, he was not arrested again until 23 August 1944 as part of Aktion Gitter, the mass arrests that took place after the failed assassination attempt on Hitler of 20 July 1944.
-In the Beck/Goerdeler shadow cabinet that was to have been formed if the assassination and coup were successful, Löbe was slated to be the Reichstag president, but the interrogating Gestapo officials were unaware of this.
+In the Beck/Goerdeler cabinet that was to have been formed if the assassination and coup were successful, Löbe was slated to be the Reichstag president, but the interrogating Gestapo officials were unaware of this.
 After a short period in prison in Breslau, Löbe was sent to the Gross-Rosen concentration camp.
 He was released with the end of World War II in the spring of 1945.